Court Weighs Suit Challenging EPA’s Regulation of Common Manufacturing Compounds

 The court issued the deadline in response to the July 12 petition from the U.S. Chamber of Commerce, Associated General Contractors of America, and National Waste & Recycling Association, listing six issues they want addressed by the justices in allowing their June 10 lawsuit to be heard.

-The petition asks if the EPA’s April 17 order incorrectly interpreted the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), when it defined PFAS chemicals perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) as “hazardous substances.”
+The petition asks whether the EPA’s April 17 order incorrectly interpreted the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), when it defined PFAS chemicals perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) as “hazardous substances.”
 CERCLA, or Superfund, is a law that provides federal authority and funding to clean up hazardous waste sites, according to the EPA.

 A 2007 National Health and Nutrition Examination Survey showed that 98 percent of Americans have detectable levels of PFAS in their blood.
 A 2022 Waterkeeper Alliance analysis of 114 waterways found that 83 percent contained PFAS.